What is Drone Mapping

 In this blog article, we will analyse drone mapping in detail, definied as the ability to generate high-quality aerial maps for a multitude of applications and industries.

 Not so long ago, the only way to get a high-resolution aerial image was flying with a manned aerial vehicle or accessing satellite imagery.

 Drones proved to be a revolutionary technological advancement, with a large range of commercial and consumer applications, whether it’s parcel delivery or filming.
 The progress in drone capabilities and their decreasing costs have risen global drone usage.

-Drone mapping has potential for several sectors including construction, agriculture, mining, infrastructure inspection and real estate.
-Having a clear, accurate photograph or 3D model of your project area, complete with measurements, is advantageous in terms of decision-making.
+Drone mapping has been used already for several applications in construction, agriculture, mining, infrastructure inspection and real estate: having a clear, accurate photograph or 3D model of your project area, complete with measurements, is instrumental for better decision-making.

 Surveyors are responsible for preparing a map or plan on a suitable scale to show the relative positions of the objects on the surface of the Earth.
 It includes boundaries, states, countries as well as different engineering features such as buildings, roads, railways, canals, etc.

 Aerial maps can be deployed to regularly update clients in the construction industry on the progress of their projects and generate 3D models and digital twins of construction sites.
 Ultimately, drone mapping supports engineers in construction site monitoring and decision making before and during the start of construction work.

 Drone mapping is becoming fundamental for industrial inspection and utility management.
 Using drones for inspection is safer (no risk involved in dangerous or inaccessible areas), more reliable and faster, increasing quality and reducing costs.